Robust tests for equality of regression curves based on characteristic functions

-{ } As in Hu\u{s}kov\'a and Meintanis (2009) and Pardo--Fern\'andez \textsl{et al.} (2015), our test will be based on a weighted $L^2$ distance between characteristic functions.
+{ } As in \citet{Huskova:Meintanis:2009} and \citet{Pardo:etal:2015}, our test will be based on a weighted $L^2-$distance between characteristic functions.
 We will compare the characteristic functions of the residuals obtained from a robust fit with those constructed under the null hypothesis.
 For that purpose, let $m_0$ be the common regression curve under the null hypothesis and define